babo/bigquery-prezi/prezi.md

 - I don't have petabyte scale problems
 - my current solution is fine
 - I've checked it a few years back but it's too limited and pricey
+- I'm not feeling safe to use it

 ---
 # Background